 Walls of caves were plastered with earth and rice-shaff.
 Several caves contain traces of paintings.

 Many caves contain inscriptions, Cave VI contains even six inscriptions.
-Five of these inscriptions (in Cave VI) belong to 5th - 6th c.
-AD.
-All other inscriptions have writing characteristic for 1st century BC.
+Five of these inscriptions (in Cave VI) belong to the 5th - 6th century AD.
+All other inscriptions have writing characteristic for the 1st century BC.
 Nearly all inscriptions mention the names of donors to the monastery and the donated gift - cave, cistern.

 Five caves are chaityas - temples - with dagobas - shrines - inside.
 Other caves are leni - created for dwelling.
 Lenis for most part consist of verandah with a door and window in the rear wall.
 Behind the rear wall there is cell or chamber with cells with rock-cut benches where monks slept.